steveshogren/hn-clone/README.md

 node.js and redis to build a working site.

-In the interest of time, I didn't pay much attention to the quality of the UI and did thinkgs like using html redirects.
+In the interest of time, I didn't pay much attention to the quality of the UI and did things like using html redirects.